 A row of dots, hyphens, periods or dashes used to lead the eye of the user across the page.

 The space between lines of type in a block of text (pronounced ‘ledding’).
-Leading is usually expressed in points, like the size of text itself.
+Leading is usually expressed in points, like the size of the text itself.
 It includes the point size of the text; so 10 point text set with 10 point leading would have the lines of type touching each other.
 Conventionally a leading of 120% is used in a normal block of body text; so a 10 point type is normally set with 12-point leading.

 See gripper edge

-One sheet of paper in a publication such as a book or magazine.
+One sheet of paper in a publication such as a book or a magazine.
 Each side of a leaf is one page.

 A folded sheet of paper which contains advertising or information about a specific topic such as politics, a local tourist attraction, an upcoming event, etc.